SiGiL-Cpp/CppCraft/pages/05-processing.md

 structured like the boxes in the drawers: a high rim around, a lower separator, and lower and lower subdivisions all the way down.

-There's at least two different kind of such vessels, and at least 16 of each kind.
+There are at least two different kinds of such vessels, and at least 16 of each kind.
 This varies depending on the alchemy workshop (*hardware architecture*).

 There is also a slate and chalk in a corner of the desk (the *instruction